Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Experiments

-\paragraph{Impact of different training modes.} To explore the effect of different training modes, i.e., two-stage and one-stage training, we provide the detailed comparison results with VoxFormer in Table \ref{ab:train}.
+\paragraph{Impact of different training modes} To explore the effect of different training modes, i.e., two-stage and one-stage training, we provide the detailed comparison results with VoxFormer in Table \ref{ab:train}.
 Line 3 of Table \ref{ab:train} presents the results of our SGN-S with the two-stage training strategy.
 Note that when equipping SGN-S with a two-stage approach, the first stage remains the same as VoxFormer, and the parameters and training memory of the second stage are calculated for a fair comparison.
 In the same training configuration, Our SGN-S surpasses VoxFormer-S by a large margin regarding mIoU scores (+2.58\% points).
 Even our one-stage SGN-S outperforms two-stage VoxFormer-S by 2.2\% points in mIoU.
 It is worth noting that the model parameters of our SGN-S are only about half of those of VoxFormer-S. For the temporal version, our SGN-T achieves 46.21 IoU and 15.32 mIoU scores, boosting VoxFormer-T by 2.06\% points in IoU and 1.97\% points in mIoU.
-Our light version, SGN-L, with only 12.5M parameters, also outperforms VoxFormer-T on mIoU and IoU scores while requiring only about half the training memory (7.16 G). \paragraph{Impact of image features.} The 2D features provide a foundation for informative voxel features.
-We do detailed experiments in Table \ref{ab:image} to explore the impact of the feature scale and image backbone.
-We see that using 2D features at a scale of 1/16 in ResNet 50 achieves the best IoU score and has comparable mIoU to other variants.
-And it strikes a balance between performance and model size.
-The results of using ResNet18 as the backbone are presented in the last line of Table \ref{ab:image} and shows that a lighter image backbone reduces the model parameters by 12.43M while the performance of the mIoU score drops by 0.47\% points.
+Our lightweight version, SGN-L, with only 12.5M parameters, also outperforms VoxFormer-T on mIoU and IoU scores while requiring only about half the training memory (7.16 G).

+\paragraph{Abaltion on depth estimator} Our sparse voxel proposal network produces the seed voxels based on the depth map predicted by the depth estimator.
+The generated depth map contains 3D structure information, such as volume surfaces, which has a direct impact on the seed voxel proposal.
+To quantitatively analyze the impact of the depth estimator, we compare our SGN equipped with the monocular-based AdaBins \cite{bhat2021adabins} and stereo-based MobileStereoNet \cite{shamsafar2022mobilestereonet} with VoxFormer \cite{li2023voxformer}.
+The results are presented in Table \ref{ab:depth} and show that using the stereo-based depth estimation brought significant performance improvements for both VoxFormer and our SGN, which means a stronger depth estimator that produces more accurate depth maps can boost the performance further.
+Notably, in the same configurations, our SGN consistently surpasses VoxFormer in all different ranges, demonstrating the effectiveness and superiority of our approaches.